cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

   <i class="fa fa-file"></i> myjavaagent.jar
   <i class="fa fa-file-text"></i> myjavaagent.properties</span></pre>

-Boxfuse will then **automatically configure the JRE to use these Java Agents**.
+CloudCaptain will then **automatically configure the JRE to use these Java Agents**.

 ## JVM Memory

-By default Boxfuse will **dynamically configure your JVM heap to use 85% of the available memory** in the instance.
+By default CloudCaptain will **dynamically configure your JVM heap to use 85% of the available memory** in the instance.
 All other settings use the JVM defaults.
 You can override this by specifying the required JVM arguments like `-Xmx` via the `jvm.args` configuration setting.

 ## Temporary Files

-Boxfuse configures the JVM to use `/tmp` as the directory to store temporary files and provisions **1 GB of space by default**.
+CloudCaptain configures the JVM to use `/tmp` as the directory to store temporary files and provisions **1 GB of space by default**.

 To increase this (up to a maximum of 16 TB), simply set the `tmp` configuration setting to the number of GB of temp space you need.
-To prevent Boxfuse from provisioning any temp space set `tmp` to `0`.
+To prevent CloudCaptain from provisioning any temp space set `tmp` to `0`.

 ## Debugging